 How is non-small cell lung cancer diagnosed?

-After asking questions about your health and doing a physical exam, your doctor might want to do some of the following tests if he or she thinks you might have lung cancer:
+If you have symptoms of lung cancer, you should go to your doctor.
+After asking questions about your health and doing a physical exam, your doctor might want to do some tests if he or she thinks you might have lung cancer:

 There are a number of different tests that can make pictures of the inside of your body.
 These can be used to find lung cancer, to see if it has spread, to find out whether treatment is working, or to spot a cancer that has come back after treatment.

 A plain x-ray of your chest is often the first test your doctor will do to look for any spots on the lungs.
 If the x-ray is normal, you most likely do not have lung cancer.
 If anything does not look normal the doctor may order more tests.

 A CT (or CAT) scan is a special kind of x-ray test that can show a detailed picture of a slice of your body.